 First Presbyterian Church’s goal of "Strong Today, Stronger Tomorrow" continues with the addition of our Grissom Campus in November 2008.
 Our goal is that one day soon the church will move all worship, music and activities from our Kings Campus to our Grissom location to offer even more opportunities in worship, study, and fellowship.

 On December 31, 2011, Dr. Robert C. Wilkes, Jr. retired after 28 years of dedicated love, service, and care to the FPC family and our community.
 Dr. Wilkes and his wife Pat were honored at a reception in the Great Hall of the Grissom Campus and Dr. Wilkes was honored with a resolution passed by the session of FPC to rename the Great Hall, "Wilkes Hall."
 Surrounded by friends, members, family, and colleagues, Dr. Wilkes' ministry at FPC was reflected in a video, "The Love You Make," created by Stages Video with photos from members of the congregation.
-Click to view the video!

 On January 1, 2012, Dr. J. Lewis Johnson began serving as Interim Minister.
 Dr. Johnson will guide the First Presbyterian Church through the undertaking of a Mission Study, the development of a Church Information Form (CIF), and the Search Process for calling the next minister to serve First Presbyterian Church.
+Dr. Johnson's service at FPC concluded on Sunday, August 11.

 First Presbyterian Church of Myrtle Beach is committed to make and mold disciples for Jesus Christ.